ttexan1/klavis/MCP_SERVER_GUIDE.md

     *   The final, correct result being displayed to the user.

 This recording is mandatory.
 It provides clear, undeniable proof of functionality for reviewers and serves as living documentation for your contribution.

+## Guidelines for Function Documentation

+For each function you implement, ensure to provide the following details:

+- **AI Prompt Words:** Clearly define the prompt words that the AI should use to invoke the function.
+- **Title:** Provide a concise and descriptive title for the function.
+- **Parameter Usage:** Explain how each parameter should be used, including whether they are optional and their default values.

+These guidelines will help ensure that your functions are easily understood and correctly utilized by AI clients.